-The Mercedes-Benz three-pointed star is a sign of quality, but do its cars live up to this reputation?
-Read our brand overview to find out.
+The Mercedes-Benz three-pointed star is a symbol of quality, but do its cars live up to this reputation?
+Read our Mercedes brand overview to find out.

-It was Mercedes-Benz that effectively invented the motor car in 1885.
-Ever since then, the German brand has taken a leading role in the development of the car.
-Indeed, its pioneering spirit has given us many of the car world's greatest innovations, especially in terms of car safety, but also in things like electronics and connectivity.
+Mercedes-Benz effectively invented the motor car in 1885.
+Since then, the German brand has taken a leading role in the motoring development.
+Indeed, its pioneering spirit has given us many of the car world's greatest innovations, especially in terms of car safety, but also in areas such as electronics and connectivity.

-If Mercedes-Benz is known for one thing above all, it has to be quality.
-But with many of its models now made outside Germany in countries like the USA and South Africa, you may be surprised by some of the results of our annual Which?
-Car Survey in terms of Mercedes' reputation for quality and reliability.
+If Mercedes-Benz is known for one thing, it's quality.
+But many of its models are now made outside Germany, and you may be surprised by some of the brand's quality and reliability scores in our annual Which?
+Car Survey.

-To see how all the Mercedes-Benz cars we've tested scored head straight to our Mercedes-Benz car reviews.
+To see how all the Mercedes-Benz cars scored in our tough tests, head straight to our Mercedes-Benz car reviews.

 How much do Mercedes-Benz cars cost?